insights

 Nutritional Support

-Recent research shows that probiotic treatments may impact the immune system by influencing the activity of cells in the gut.9,16,17 One study found that a four-strain probiotic is capable of modifying the immune response in vitro by enhancing colonic butyrate production in cells from healthy humans:18 the production of anti-inflammatory cytokines (IL-6 and IL-10) was increased and the production of inflammatory chemokines (MCP-1, CXCL 10, and IL-8) was reduced.
+Recent research suggests that probiotic treatments may impact the immune system by influencing the activity of cells in the gut.10,16,17 One study found that a four-strain probiotic is capable of modifying the immune response in vitro by enhancing colonic butyrate production in cells from healthy humans:18 the production of anti-inflammatory cytokines (IL-6 and IL-10) was increased and the production of inflammatory chemokines (MCP-1, CXCL 10, and IL-8) was reduced.
 While this research was conducted in vitro, the results suggest that probiotic species acting alone may not result in a clinical effect; rather, bacteria interact with and alter metabolic and immune byproducts.18 A 2021 meta-analysis that included 18 randomized controlled trials found that the consumption of Lactobacillus (L.) plantarum strains promoted host immunity by significantly increasing levels of the anti-inflammatory cytokine IL-10 while significantly reducing levels of IL-4 and pro-inflammatory cytokines IFN-γ and TNF-α.19

 Learn More About Immune Imbalance